Jane's rejections continue into her RAF service.

 We walked into the bar just after eight.
 I noticed a small group of girls looking over and I knew they were talking about us, but I ignored them.
 Marie had never tried to be forward with me.

 A group of airmen were visiting from another camp and they invited us to sit with them.
-I was not keen on the idea, but Marie convinced me that we could have a lot of fun teasing the lads and leading them on.
+I was not keen on the idea, but Marie convinced me we could have a lot of fun teasing the lads and leading them on.

 The airmen were pleased with the company and they were all trying to impress us, hoping to win us over.
-Two of the airmen thought that they had succeeded and, when the bar closed, they walked back to the WRAF accommodation block with us and we were soon enjoying a heated kissing session.
+Two of the airmen thought they had succeeded and, when the bar closed, they walked back to the WRAF accommodation block with us and we were soon enjoying a heated kissing session.

 I was just beginning to relax and enjoy the attention and affection from the young airman when suddenly I heard Marie's partner cry out.
 As I looked over I saw him stagger back, doubled up in obvious pain.